-This app is being used as a ‘tinder for teenagers’ and it’s raising more than a few eyebrows…
+The app called Yubo is being used as a tinder for teens and it’s raising more than a few eyebrows…

 It’s being marketed as a way for teenagers to make friends, but social app Yubo is fast becoming a ‘tinder for teens’ with users as young as thirteen placing themselves at risk.
 Despite the recommended age for use set at 13-17, the app does little to monitor this, exposing teenagers to the dangers of the internet.